 Tillmann Fischer (NFDI4Chem, IPB Halle) presented the evaluation of roughly 50 author guidelines in a Team with Claudia Blankenburg (NFDI4Chem, IPB Halle) and Nicole Parks (NFDI4Chem, RWTH Aachen).
 Some findings were to be expected, like the broad recommendation to use DOIs to refer to publications and datasets.
 But also unexpected findings were encountered.
-Roughly 80% of the checked author guidelines do not point authors on the concept of field-specific research data repositories.
-Additionally, ~50% do not mention anything on a Data Availability Statement.
+Roughly 80 % of the checked author guidelines do not point authors towards the concept of field-specific research data repositories.
+Additionally, ~50 % do not mention anything on a Data Availability Statement.
 Only one journal explicitly recommended the SMILES notation to describe chemical structures in a machine-readable way, even in the straightforward case of organic compounds and biochemistry.
 Recommendations on Minimum Information standards or open analytical data formats were only rarely encountered.

 Carsten Kettner (NFDI4Chem, Beilstein Institute) presented the community-driven developments of the STRENDA and MIRAGE standards from the field of enzymology and glycomics with a focus on measures to support adoption by publishers and the community.
 Warwick Dunn (editor at Springer Metabolomics) showed how a dedicated editorial team can ramp up the awareness and expectations for good quality control in experimental studies and data availability accompanying the publications.
-The Metabolomics journal did not implement restrictive requirements, but instead gently asks in the submission system whether such quality and reproducibility improving measures were taken.
+The Metabolomics journal does not implement restrictive requirements.
+Instead it gently asks in the submission system whether such quality and reproducibility improving measures were taken.

-Despite being a virtual meeting without the coffee-table chats, a lively discussion ensued.
-It is notable that nobody questioned the value in publishing research data.
+Despite being a virtual meeting without the usual coffee-table chats, a lively discussion ensued.
+It should be noted that nobody questioned the value in publishing research data.
 Contrary, publishers are open to recommend chemistry-friendly repositories.
-While publishers may be competitors in the market, the discussion saw the great openness for pre-competitive collaboration to advance our chemical science without further complicating the publication process.
+While publishers may be competitors in the market, the discussion saw the great openness for pre-competitive collaboration to advance chemical science without further complicating the publication process.

-As next steps, NFDI4Chem will collaborate with publishers on a set of pilot activities that the journals can adopt, to implement recommendations to journals’ author guidelines.
+As next steps, NFDI4Chem will collaborate with publishers on a set of pilot activities that the journals can adopt to implement recommendations to the journals’ author guidelines.

 The Organising Team of Editors4Chem